Sonny Liston vs. Cassius Clay

-The two fights between Muhammad Ali and Sonny Liston for boxing's World Heavyweight Championship were among the most controversial fights in the sport's history.
-Sports Illustrated magazine named their first meeting, the Liston–Clay fight (Ali had not yet changed his name from Cassius Clay), as the fourth greatest sports moment of the twentieth century.

-The first bout was held on February25, 1964 in Miami Beach, Florida.
-Clay, who was a 81 underdog, won in a major upset, when the champion gave up at the opening of the seventh round.
-Their second fight was on May25, 1965 in Lewiston, Maine, which Ali won with a first-round knockout.
-The infamous "phantom punch", as well as a botched countdown by the referee, aroused suspicions of a fix and have been subject to debate ever since.

-Liston vs. Clay I
+Sonny Liston vs. Cassius Clay, billed as The Greatest Fight in History, was a professional boxing match contested on February 25, 1964, for the undisputed heavyweight championship.
+Clay was considered to have little chance of victory but defeated Liston on a technical knockout.

 Background

-Liston was the World Heavyweight Champion at the time of the first Liston–Clay fight in Miami Beach on February25, 1964, having demolished former champion Floyd Patterson by a first-round knockout in September 1962.
-Ten months later, Liston and Patterson met again with the same result—Patterson was knocked out in the first round.

-At the time of the fight, Liston was generally considered the most intimidating fighter in the world, and among the best heavyweight boxers of all time.
-With the Patterson victory, Liston had defeated eight of the top 10 ranked contenders at heavyweight, seven of which by knockout.
+At the end of 1963, Heavyweight champion Sonny Liston was generally considered the most intimidating fighter in the world, and among the best heavyweight boxers of all time having defeated then champion Floyd Patterson by a first-round knockout in September 1962 to win the title.
+Ten months later, Liston and Patterson met again with the same result – Patterson was knocked out in the first round.
+With those victories, Liston had defeated eight of the top 10 ranked contenders at heavyweight; seven of those victories were by knockout.
 Many were reluctant to meet him in the ring.
 Henry Cooper, the British champion, said he would be interested in a title fight if Clay won, but he was not going to get in the ring with Liston.
 Cooper's manager, Jim Wicks, said, "We don't even want to meet Liston walking down the same street."

-Boxing promoter Harold Conrad said, "People talked about [Mike] Tyson before he got beat, but Liston was more ferocious, more indestructible. ...
-When Sonny gave you the evil eye—I don't care who you were—you shrunk [sic] to two feet tall."
+Boxing promoter Harold Conrad said years later that, "People talked about [Mike] Tyson before he got beat, but Liston was more ferocious, more indestructible. ...
+When Sonny gave you the evil eye—I don't care who you were—you shrunk to two feet tall."
 Tex Maule wrote in Sports Illustrated: "Liston's arms are massively muscled, the left jab is more than a jab.
 It hits with true shock power.
 It never occurred to Liston that he might lose a fight."
 Johnny Tocco, a trainer who worked with George Foreman and Mike Tyson as well as Liston, said Liston was the hardest hitter of the three.
 Several boxing writers actually thought Liston could be damaging to the sport because he could not be beaten.
 Liston's ominous, glowering demeanor was so central to his image that Esquire magazine caused a controversy by posing him in a Santa Claus hat for its December 1963 cover.